thin-edge/thin-edge.io-specs/src/software-management/self-update.md

 # Design Principles

-* Thin-edge updates are managed by a specific software component named `self-updater`.
+* Thin-edge updates are managed by a specific software component named tedge-self-updater (in following sections referenced as `self-updater`).

 * The self-updater is an own executable that implements the plugin API's command `update-list` (nothing more from the plugin API).